vibe-d/vibe.d/README.md

 Recommended use is via DUB
 --------------------------

-Instead of installing vibe.d, it is now recommended to use [DUB](https://github.com/rejectedsoftware/dub) for building vibe.d based applications.
-Once DUB is installed, you can use vibe.d by adding the following dependency to a `package.json` file in your project's directory:
+Instead of explicitly installing vibe.d, it is now recommended to use [DUB](https://github.com/rejectedsoftware/dub) for building vibe.d based applications.
+Once DUB is installed, you can create a new project by running `dub init &lt;name&gt;` and enable the use of vibe.d by adding the following dependency to the `package.json` file in your project's directory:

     {
         "name": "your-project-identifier",
         "dependencies": {
-            "vibe-d": ">=0.7.12"
+            "vibe-d": ">=0.7.15"
         }
     }

 Invoking `dub` will then automatically download the latest vibe.d and compile and run the project.

+Similarly, you can run an example by invoking `dub` from any of the example project directories.

 Installation on Windows